brettz9/atyourcommand/README.md

 purchasing terms negotiated in the browser with acceptable third-party verifiers.
 Cover need for "data ownership" to more frequently accompany privacy discussions.
 Ridiculousness of effort at code being decoupled when web (and desktop in connection with the web) is itself not decoupled.
+Also cover the ideas for PUT requests (for decoupled saving) and interfaces to the likes of Firefox's SQLite database (including for access to its localStorage contents) and HTTPQuery for a potentially friendly and uniform approach (which could subsume the local SQLite API as well) toward allowing universal and neutral APIs to obtain and save *portions* of documents as well as whole documents among open data sources and applications.
 1. Add demo of data page being opened into WebAppFind and sent to web app which feeds data to a plug-in and receives data back for a PUT save back to the remote file (important for showing capability of native apps integrated